ThibaultFillion/strengths/paper/paper.md

 # Examples

-\noindent For the first example, let us consider a simple model of signal transduction, where some extracellular chemical signal is sensed by a cell, which triggers the production of a second messenger, as well as the scavenging of the signal species.
+For the first example, let us consider a simple model of signal transduction, where some extracellular chemical signal is sensed by a cell, which triggers the production of a second messenger, as well as the scavenging of the signal species.
 The network is designed as follows : The extracellular ligand $L$ can bind to a